 - distinguish between solutions that are clear, opaque or particulate in test tubes and on glass slides.

-- identify stained and unstained cellular components in the range of one micrometer using a binocular brightfield microscope.
+- identify stained and unstained cellular components in the range of one micrometer using a binocular brightfield and fluorescent microscope.

 - differentiate color reactions.